Cubs vs. Cardinals prediction, odds, time: 2026 MLB picks for Sunday Night Baseball from advanced model

 One of baseball's classic rivalries will have its next iteration when the Chicago Cubs visit the St. Louis Cardinals on 'Sunday Night Baseball.'
 These teams have met over 2,500 times in MLB history, with Chicago holding the slight edge in winning 51% of the meetings.
 The Cubs (32-27) won Saturday's meeting, 6-1, after the Cardinals (30-26) took Friday's opener 6-5.
 Matthew Liberatore (2-3, 4.76 ERA) will start for St. Louis, countered by Jordan Wicks (0-1, 16.62 ERA), who will pitch in his second game of the year.

 First pitch is at 7:20 p.m.
 ET from Busch Stadium in St. Louis.
 Chicago is 9-6 versus the Cards since the start of last season.
-The latest Cardinals vs. Cubs odds list Chicago as the -116 favorite on the money line (risk $116 to win $100), with St. Louis priced at -104.
+The latest Cardinals vs. Cubs odds list St. Louis as the -117 favorite on the money line (risk $117 to win $100), with Chicago priced at -102.
 The over/under for total runs is 8.5.
 Before making any Cubs vs. Cardinals picks or MLB predictions, be sure to see the Sunday Night Baseball predictions and betting advice from SportsLine's proven computer model.

 Visit our DraftKings promo code review to see their latest offers and get started.